Bangladesh

 A protection commission is being set up in all villages in the northern project region to look after the protection of women and children.
 It is in close contact with the local authorities.

-In courses, 285 particularly disadvantaged women and men are learning how to raise livestock, practice sustainable farming, or work as tailors.
+In courses, 285 particularly disadvantaged women and men learn how to breed livestock and sustainably farm or tailor.
 This gives them the opportunity to earn an income.
-They then share what they’ve learned with their savings and loan group.
+They pass on what they have learned to their savings and lending group.

 The volunteers show the population how to prepare for a natural disaster and how to act correctly in crisis situations.
 Their service is particularly important for the most vulnerable families.